Muscle Testing Tips

 to have happen.

-If you feel like you are not making progress, you could use the Emotion Code asking the question, "Do I have a trapped emotion in my body causing me to struggle with muscle testing that I can release now?"
+- If you feel like you are not making progress, you could use the Emotion Code asking the question, "Do I have a trapped emotion in my body causing me to struggle with muscle testing that I can release now?"
+The Emotion Code chart tends to keep you from being attached to the answer because you do not know where you will be taken to on the chart.

 Muscle Testing Tips When Testing Others